stevenkfirth/csvw_functions_extra/README.md

 Description: Reads a CSVW metadata file and downloads the CSV files from remote locations.
 This makes use of the [https://purl.org/berg/csvw_functions_extra](#CSVW-vocabulary) vocabulary.

-Method (for individual CSV files):

-1. For each table in the TableGroup object, the CSV file is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/csv_download_url`.
-2. The CSV is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name`
-3. If the CSV file has an associated metadata file, this is downloaded using the url in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_download_url`
-4. If step 3 occurs, the associated metadata file is saved in the `data_folder` using the filename in `https://purl.org/berg/csvw_functions_extra/vocab/csv_file_name` with the additional suffix in `https://purl.org/berg/csvw_functions_extra/vocab/metadata_file_suffix`.

-Method (for ZIP files):

-1.

-Call signature:

 ```python
 download_table_group(
         metadata_document_location,